ouspg/aapo-audit/README.md

 provides summer activities for people interested in Information Security.

 Aapo was used as an subject for open & educative security audit.

-## Summary

-This was a collaborative, open and time limited audit of the Aapo system.
-Audit took place in three phases (3 days).
-First phase concentrated on the scoping of the audit.
-Second phase was about the design and backend services.
-Third phase added in some hands on verification of the achieved common understanding.
-During the whole process Katakri was used as a frame of reference.

-Together with the audit experts and the builders of the Aapo we walked through Aapo's security goals, design principles and some implementation details.
-This added to the depth of the understanding and managing the security of the Aapo system.
-This will help in further development and operations of the Aapo services.

 ## Assets

 During the discussions, three assets were discovered for protecting: